Atlantic Puffins

 Habitat

 Favoring open seas when not breeding.
-When nesting they favor grassy cliff-tops and islands, and sometimes boulders at the foot of steep cliffs.
+When nesting they favor grassy cliff-tops and islands, and sometimes boulders at the foot of cliffs.
 The Atlantic Puffin’s main breeding grounds are Iceland, Greenland, Norway, Newfoundland, Labrador, Faroe Islands, and the west of the UK.

 Puffin Distribution Map